SainsburyWellcomeCentre/aeon_api/readme.md

 ### Set-up with Anaconda (all-in-one python distribution, version manager, environment manager, package manager, and package dependency manager)

 1) Install [Anaconda](https://www.anaconda.com/products/individual)
-	- If promped with an "Install for", select "Just Me" (instead of "All Users")
+	- If prompted with an "Install for", select "Just Me" (instead of "All Users")
 	- Ensure installation is in your home directory:
 		- On Windows: `C:\Users\<your_username>\anaconda3`
 		- On GNU/Linux: `/home/anaconda3`